Drama can be a transformative tool for children and young people.

 How you can support us…

-Grants from organisations…
+Support from donor organisations…

 Our ‘Stage Door’ initiative enables upto 50 young people to access weekly activity in Acting; Performance; Musical Theatre; Dance; or Singing classes completely free if they come through a referral agency (such as a school or Islington Council’s Children’s Services).
 Stage Door started in 2017 and is on-going and needs continuing support.